What to Eat During Long Bike Rides

 Eating During Long Rides

-On-bike nutrition has gotten complicated with all the products and strategies flying around.
-As someone who bonked hard on a 4-hour ride because I thought I could just drink water and power through — spent the last hour barely able to pedal, legs empty, brain foggy — I learned everything there is to know about fueling during rides.
+On-bike nutrition has evolved with all the products and strategies flying around.
+As someone who bonked hard on a 4-hour ride because I thought I could just drink water and power through — spent the last hour barely able to pedal, legs empty, brain foggy — I put in the hours studying fueling during rides.
 Today, I’ll share what works.

 Why You Need to Eat

-Probably should have led with this section, honestly.
+Probably should have led with this topic, to be honest.
 Your body stores about 90 minutes worth of glycogen.
 After that, you’re running on what you eat during the ride.
 Skip the food and eventually you hit the wall — legs feel hollow, power drops, and everything becomes miserable.

 What to Eat